Barry Long: Long's teachings

 The sexual aspects of his teaching gained great notoriety, assuming a greater prominence in the public mind than Long wished.
 He maintained the relationship between man and woman caused the greatest unhappiness in the post-industrial West.
 He taught and wrote in detail about sexual love between man and woman and its use to purify them both, ridding them of what he called "personal, human love."
 He responded to controversy by pointing out that getting one's life right in all its aspects, and prolonged selfless giving were more important.
 He suggested that a person practicing this would naturally attract a loving sexual partner.
 In response to an article by Andrew Cohen he wrote "One notion I would like to correct is where you say that in my teaching "the primary spiritual practice is making love rightly."
 The primary spiritual practice... is self-denial, giving and honesty practiced over a long period out of an inner perception of rightness and goodness."

 Long also wrote about many other aspects of "Love, Life, Truth, God and Death".
 In The Origins of Man and the Universe he presents his cosmology.
 Speaking of this book he stated, "There's so much in this book ....it's like a base which my whole teaching goes back to, or extends from.
 My current teaching might be more refined, but is always consistent with it."
 He taught and spoke about family life and the importance of raising children from birth in justice and truth not just love.
 In response to the September 2001 terrorist attacks in the US, an extract on terrorism from his Origins book written in 1983 was published separately as well as a new book A Prayer for Life: The Cause and Cure of Terrorism, War and Human Suffering.

 Influences

 Barry Long acknowledged his respect for J. Krishnamurti and his teachings, nonetheless he considered himself to be an original teacher.

 He recommended abandoning religious tradition in favour of direct experience and asked his audience not to believe anything he said, but to listen for the "ring of truth" in it.

 He himself had an influence on a number of other teachers, writers and therapists.
-The most prominent of these is Eckhart Tolle, best-selling author of The Power of Now, who met him in person and is on record as saying he loved Barry Long's teaching.
+The most prominent of these is Eckhart Tolle, author of The Power of Now, who met him in person and is on record as saying he loved Barry Long's teaching.